tareq0065/AnimeExplorer/README.md

 * **Jest** and **React Native Testing Library** are set up.
 * Some components using Reanimated may not be testable due to lack of proper mocks on RN CLI projects.

 ---

+## Thought Process & Architecture Decisions
+### Why React Native CLI (not Expo)?
+* Production-ready: Offers full control over native modules, necessary for advanced animations and custom native integrations.
+* Challenge-compliant: Shows comfort with native setup and readiness for real-world mobile engineering.

+### TypeScript Everywhere
+* Used strict TypeScript for all components, API files, and store slices to catch bugs early, enable IDE autocompletion, and simplify maintenance.

+### State Management
+* Redux Toolkit: Chosen for scalability, predictable state, and easy integration with AsyncStorage for persistence (favorites, genre filter, paginated list).
+* Why not Context or Zustand?
+RTK is widely adopted for medium-to-large codebases and better supports advanced logic like async loading and persistence.

+### API Integration
+* Axios for fetching from the Jikan API, supporting pagination and genre filtering.
+* Graceful handling of API/network errors and 429 rate limits (clear user messaging, retry option).

+### Navigation & Deep Linking
+* React Navigation (Stack & Tab): Robust navigation, deep link support (for share feature), and consistent UI/UX across Android and iOS.

+### Animations
+* React Native Reanimated v2: Enables smooth, native-performant animations (favorite heart flyers, scale, fade-ins, parallax image).
+* NativeWind (TailwindCSS for RN): Rapid, maintainable, and responsive styling for a modern look.

+### Component Architecture
+* All components (AnimeCard, FavoriteButton, GenreFilter, ShareButton) are decoupled and reusable.
+* Separated API and store logic for easier testing and maintainability.

+### Error Handling & UX
+* All API errors are handled gracefully with user-friendly messages and a retry button.
+* Persistent favorites via AsyncStorage.
+* Loading states, empty states, and infinite scroll for best user experience.

+### Performance
+* Uses FlatList for efficient large-list rendering.
+* AnimeCard and key subcomponents are memoized (React.memo) to minimize re-renders.

+### Testing
+* Jest & React Native Testing Library: Basic unit and integration tests for Redux slices and API logic.
+* Animation components are harder to test due to library limitations (Reanimated v2 is not fully mockable).

+---